BDC Hamburger Icon

 Fossil fuels and the global market

-Fossil fuels dominate the power sector and will remain a significant energy source for at least the next 10 years.
-According to an IEA report, renewable energy provided 30 percent of total global energy generation in 2023 and is on track to grow to 37 percent by 2026.
+Fossil fuels currently dominate the power sector and are expected to remain a major energy source for at least the next decade.
+According to the IEA, renewable energy provided 30 percent of global electricity generation in 2023 and is projected to grow to 46 percent by 2030.
+In the U.S., renewables supplied about 9 percent of total primary energy consumption in 2023 and about 21 percent of electricity generation, a share that is expected to reach 24 percent in 2025.

 Renewable energy and the global market

-According to Allied Market Research, the global renewable energy market is expected to reach $1,977.6 billion in 2030, growing at a compound annual growth rate of 8.4 percent from 2021 to 2030.
+According to Allied Market Research, the global renewable energy market is expected to reach $2.5 trillion by 2033, growing at a compound annual growth rate of 8.5 percent from 2024 to 2033.

-Here’s a look at renewable energy’s most significant sectors, according to the 2023 IEA Renewables report
+Here’s a look at renewable energy’s most significant sectors, according to the 2024 IEA Renewables report and other IEA data:

-Here’s how the globe’s major players stand in the renewable energy sector:
+Here’s how the globe’s major players stand in the renewable energy sector according to the Energy Institute’s Statistical Review of World Energy 2024

 TipBottom line